xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 ---

-Choosing the right blockchain is key during the early development stage of an NFT project.
-There are plenty of options that provides differents capabilities, each one having its own advantages and disadvantages.
-NFT DApps are getting more shopisticated and  requiring different capabilities. more and move blockchain features such as desentralization level and security, scalability, and low transaction gas fee.
+Choosing the right blockchain is vital during the early development stage of an NFT platform.
+There are plenty of options that provide different capabilities, each having advantages and disadvantages.
+NFT DApps are getting more sophisticated as well as their requirements in terms of blockchain technology (mainly security, scalability, and low transaction gas fee).

-In this blog post we introduce three NFT platforms categories according to its application requirements and functionality.
-We also evaluate the most suitable blockchains for each one so probably any NFT project you have in mid would fall into one of these.
+This blog post introduces three NFT platform caegories according to their functional and technology requirements.
+We also evaluate the most  suitable blockchains for each one and give examples of popular NFT DApps built on top of them.
+I hope thse cateories help you find the most suitable blockchains for the NFT idea you have in mind.

 ## What to consider when choosing the right blockchain: